 What this calculator covers

-The RC / RL / RLC calculator unifies four workflows used in electronics labs and classroom demonstrations.
-Every computation pushes a detailed step-by-step trail so you can follow the algebra from formula to substituted numbers.
+This RC / RL / RLC calculator unifies four workflows used in electronics labs and classes.
+Each run records a clear step trail from formula to substituted numbers.

 - Compute RC and RL time constants, including the associated cutoff frequency in Hz.